 Melasma and Chloasma

-Melasma or Chloasma is a common skin condition which affects adults.
-Melasma (Chloasma) forms patches of excess pigmentation which is mainly on the face.
-Pigmentation can be light brown, dark brown, yellowish in colour and usually symmetrical on the face.
+Melasma or Chloasma is a common skin condition which usually affects adults.
+Melasma (Chloasma) forms patches of excess dark pigmentation which is mainly on the face.
+Pigmentation can be light brown, dark brown, yellowish in colour and usually forms a symmetrical pattern on the face.
 The pigmentation is not raised.
 Typical distribution pattens for Melasma on the face are usually the forehead, central face, cheeks or around the mouth.

 Melasma most commonly affects women and often first presents itself during pregnancy.
 It is more common in women (though men can be affected) and people with darker skin types who live in sunny climates.
 Melasma or chloasma usually becomes more noticeable in the summer and improves during the winter months.
 It is not an infection, it is not contagious and it is not due to an allergy.
+It’s onset can be hormonal.
 Also, it is not cancerous and will not change into skin cancer.

 What causes melasma (chloasma)?